-- The Ethernet port profile created to represent the physical network or networks used by an Advanced zone configuration trunk all the VLANs including guest VLANs, the VLANs that serve the native VLAN, and the packet/control/data/management VLANs of the VSM. - The Ethernet port profile created for a Basic zone configuration does not trunk the guest VLANs because the guest VMs do not get their own VLANs provisioned on their network interfaces in a Basic zone. - An Ethernet port profile configured on the Nexus 1000v virtual switch should not use in its set of system VLANs, or any of the VLANs configured or intended to be configured for use towards VMs or VM resources in the CloudPlatform environment. - You do not have to create any vEthernet port profiles CloudPlatform does that during VM deployment. - Ensure that you create required port profiles to be used by CloudPlatform for different traffic types of CloudPlatform, such as Management traffic, Guest traffic, Storage traffic, and Public traffic.
+- Whether you create a Basic or Advanced zone configuration, ensure that you always create an Ethernet port profile on the VSM after you install it and before you create the zone. - The Ethernet port profile created to represent the physical network or networks used by an Advanced zone configuration trunk all the VLANs including guest VLANs, the VLANs that serve the native VLAN, and the packet/control/data/management VLANs of the VSM. - The Ethernet port profile created for a Basic zone configuration does not trunk the guest VLANs because the guest VMs do not get their own VLANs provisioned on their network interfaces in a Basic zone. - An Ethernet port profile configured on the Nexus 1000v virtual switch should not use in its set of system VLANs, or any of the VLANs configured or intended to be configured for use towards VMs or VM resources in the CloudPlatform environment. - You do not have to create any vEthernet port profiles CloudPlatform does that during VM deployment. - Ensure that you create required port profiles to be used by CloudPlatform for different traffic types of CloudPlatform, such as Management traffic, Guest traffic, Storage traffic, and Public traffic.
 The physical networks configured during zone creation should have a one-to-one relation with the Ethernet port profiles.

-For information on creating a port profile, see Cisco Nexus 1000V Port Profile Configuration Guide3.
+For information on creating a port profile, see Cisco Nexus 1000V Port Profile Configuration Guide.